 Chief Medical Information Officer – Caroline

+Email:

 Caroline needs to be able to determine which facilities are being overtaxed and, specifically, what resources at those facilities may need to be bolstered to realign such resources with demand.
 Caroline will use the predictions from the length-of-stay (LOS) solution to determine if resources are being allocated appropriately in the hospital network.
 For example, using the dashboard provided in this solution, Caroline will be able to determine which facilities are not discharging patients at the rate that they are coming in.
 Using this knowledge, she can then make recommendations to transfer or re-route incoming patients to other facilities when necessary.

 Care Line Manager – Chris